ljahier/itsshit/README.md

   Integration of images and videos is also an idea for future improvement.

   project developed in nodejs with express, express-handlebars, express-subdomain and mysql.
-You can upgrade and use postegreSQL
+You can upgrade and use postegreSQL.

   It's an idea of [Gauthier POGAM--LE MONTAGNER](https://github.com/Kendos-Kenlen)